Kitchen Divas

 Notes

-• Be careful when adding salt to the beef, since the gravy will more than likely be on the salty side.
+• Watch the salt: Be careful when adding salt to the beef, since the gravy will more than likely be on the salty side.
+Start with a little, then taste and adjust the seasonings.

-• When cooking the hamburger steaks, try not to flip them until they are cooked half way through.
-This will help the burger achieve a nice caramelized crust on the outside.
+• Let it brown: Don't flip too early.
+When cooking the hamburger steaks, try not to flip them until they are cooked halfway through.
+This will help the burger achieve a nice caramelized crust on the outside and will deepen the flavor too.

-• When adding flour to the pan drippings, always keep an eye on your roux to make sure it isn't getting too brown or burning.
+• Watch the flour: Don't burn the flour.
+When adding the flour to the pan drippings, always keep an eye on your roux to make sure it isn't getting too brown or burning.
+Keep the heat low.

-• Don't overwork the meat, mix ingredients until just combined for a juicy consistency.
+• Don't over-mix: Don't overwork the meat, mix ingredients until just combined to get it to a juicy consistency.

 Nutrition